learning-zone/html-basics/html-mcq.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-**Q14.** A website's search bar should suggest previously entered searches from the browser history AND from a server-provided list of popular queries as the user types.
+**Q14.** A website\'s search bar should suggest previously entered searches from the browser history AND from a server-provided list of popular queries as the user types.
 Which HTML5 feature supports the server-provided suggestions natively?

 - A) `<input type="search" autocomplete="on">`
 - B) `<input type="search" list="suggestions"> <datalist id="suggestions">...</datalist>`